ari-language/ari/README.md

 an "error" type that has no states.

-It can't be directly used by itself, in a [product expression](#multiply-product-expressions), nor in the base of a [map expression](#exponentiate-map-expressions) without being wrapped in some other context.
+It can't be directly used by itself, in a [product expression](#multiply-and-product-expressions), nor in the base of a [map expression](#exponentiate-and-map-expressions) without being wrapped in some other context.
 You can think of these bad contexts as expressions that automatically propagate the error state, and other expressions as contexts that stop the error propagation.

 #### Unit expression